2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 Balancing Regulation and Innovation

-• Dynamic regulation and sandbox mechanisms: Several countries have adopted "regulatory sandbox" models, allowing companies to experiment with new technologies and business models within a limited scope while collecting data to adjust policies.
+• Dynamic regulation and sandbox mechanisms: Several countries adopt a "regulatory sandbox" model, allowing companies to experiment with new technologies and business models within a limited scope while collecting data to adjust policies.
 For example, the sandbox program launched by the Hong Kong Monetary Authority provides a testing platform for digital asset products like stablecoins, ensuring compliance without hindering innovation.

-• Cross-border regulatory coordination: As the RWA and other digital asset markets globalize, regulatory agencies in various countries are attempting to promote unified regulatory standards within international organizations (such as FATF, G20), which will help alleviate cross-border regulatory conflicts and information asymmetry issues.
+• Cross-border regulatory coordination: As RWA and other digital asset markets globalize, regulatory agencies are attempting to promote unified regulatory standards within international organizations (such as FATF, G20), which will help alleviate cross-border regulatory conflicts and information asymmetry issues.

 III Market Paradox: Structural Contradictions Beneath Prosperity